dzhi/DV-routing-project/README.txt

 (Fixed) 0.0.0.0 bug (the first time the "router" receives a message, it thinks
     it received the message from IP address 0.0.0.0 port 0 for some reason) (TODO) Actually route a file
-    and show the route that it took
+    (DONE) and show the route that it took
-    ... by having each router along the way write info to its log file
+    ... by having each router along the way write info to its log file (each router it passes through records from whence it came, where it goess)

-	(TODO) Handle a data packet that needs forward (forward and write to log) (TODO) Handle a data packet that is destined for you (write info and body to log) (Done) Conditionally make router act as a traffic generator and write to its log
+	(DONE) Handle a data packet that needs forward (forward and write to log) (DONE) Handle a data packet that is destined for you (write info and body to log) (Done) Conditionally make router act as a traffic generator and write to its log